 must once again turn our gaze towards the development of beloved community.
 It is time for churches to shift their energy from populating their preconceived programs to building communities.

-Faithful Community is curated by Luke S. Edwards.
+Faithful Community is curated by Luke S. Edwards, author of Becoming Church: A Trail Guide for Starting Fresh Expressions.
 Luke Edwards is the Associate Director of Church Development for the Western North Carolina Conference of the United Methodist Church and a trainer for Fresh Expressions US.
 He is an Elder in Full Connection in the United Methodist Church.
 He was the founding pastor of King Street Church, a network of fresh expressions in Boone, North Carolina.
 He grew up in an area of western Massachusetts that was recently named the most post-Christian metropolitan area in the United States, where he joined his first micro-faith community at the age of fourteen.
 Between his upbringing and his work in local, regional, and national levels of the Fresh Expressions movement, Luke has a unique perspective into how creating micro-communities can offer a path for the future of the church in a post-Christian society.
 He lives in Huntersville, North Carolina, where he enjoys going for walks in the woods with his wife and daughter.
-His blog and podcast can be found at .
+His blog and podcast can be found at www.faithfulcommunity.com.

 Social Media: @lukesedwards